pharmacome/conib/README.md

 ## License

-Content in this repository is licensed under the CC BY 4.0 license.
+- BEL scripts in this repository are licensed under the CC BY 4.0 license.
+- Python source code in this repository is licensed under the MIT license.